laipz8200/anime-librarian/README.md

 6. Upon confirmation, it moves and renames the files according to the AI suggestions

 This process helps maintain a well-organized media library that's compatible with media players like Infuse, Plex, and others.

-**Note**: The AI makes better decisions when you have already created appropriate category folders in your target directory.
-For example, having folders like "Anime", "Movies", and "TV Shows" helps the AI correctly categorize your files.

 ## Development